iGardening Logo Large Transparent Background

 • Reliable flowering when properly maintained

 Mophead hydrangeas (Hydrangea macrophylla) offer stunning displays of large, rounded flower heads that can transform any garden.
-These deciduous shrubs are really popular for their ability to produce pink or blue flowers, depending on your soil conditions.
-This comprehensive guide will help you grow and care for these beautiful plants successfully.
+These deciduous shrubs are popular for their ability to produce pink or blue flowers, depending on the soil conditions.
+This comprehensive guide will help you successfully grow and care for these beautiful plants.

-The versatility and reliability of these classic garden shrubs make them a favourite for both novice and experienced gardeners.
-Whether you’re looking to create dramatic borders, specimen plantings, or cut flower displays, mophead hydrangeas deliver outstanding results through multiple seasons.
+The versatility and reliability of these classic garden shrubs make them favourites for novice and experienced gardeners.
+Whether you want to create dramatic borders, specimen plantings, or cut flower displays, mophead hydrangeas deliver outstanding results throughout multiple seasons.

 What Makes Mophead Hydrangeas Special?

-Hydrangea macrophylla, also known as bigleaf hydrangea or hortensia, produces spectacular rounded flower heads filled with sterile florets.
+Hydrangea macrophylla, or bigleaf hydrangea or hortensia, produces spectacular rounded flower heads filled with sterile florets.
 The flower colour ranges from blue in acidic soil to pink in alkaline soil, with some cultivars offering white flowers regardless of soil pH.

 These showy plants feature large green leaves that provide an excellent backdrop for the blooms.
-The shrub is deciduous, offering additional interest with autumn colour before winter dormancy.
+The deciduous shrub offers additional interest with autumn colour before winter dormancy.

 Unlike many flowering shrubs, mophead hydrangeas produce blooms that last for months rather than weeks.
 Their large flower heads create impressive displays from mid-summer through autumn, with many varieties holding dried flowers through winter.
 The substantial serrate leaves add texture and structure to garden designs year-round.

-The ability to change flower colour based on soil conditions makes these plants particularly fascinating.
-In acidic soils below pH 5.5, flowers develop beautiful blue tones, while alkaline soils produce pink to red blooms.
+The ability of these plants to change flower colour based on soil conditions makes them particularly fascinating.
+Flowers develop beautiful blue tones in acidic soils below pH 5.5, while alkaline soils produce pink to red blooms.
 This unique characteristic allows gardeners to experiment with different soil amendments to achieve desired colours.

 How Do I Choose the Right Location?

 Mophead hydrangeas thrive in partial shade with well-drained soil.
-They need protection from strong afternoon sun and the danger of frosts.
+They need protection from intense afternoon sun and the danger of frosts.
 Morning sun provides enough light for healthy growth and abundant blooms.

 Choose a sheltered spot in woodland gardens or mixed borders.
-The plants grow best in moist but well-drained soil enriched with compost and organic matter.
+The plants grow best in moist, well-drained soil enriched with compost and organic matter.

 The ideal location offers protection from cold winter winds that can damage flower buds.
 A north or east-facing wall often provides perfect conditions, combining shelter with appropriate light levels.
 The morning sun helps dry dew from leaves, reducing disease risk.